 - Minor in Religious Diversity for Care Professions (online program; previously named Religious-Cultural Literacy for Healthcare Professions (online program)

 These programs are designed to help graduates become excellent critical thinkers and problem solvers ready to engage in a multicultural and global workforce.
 Whether you’re interested in finance, public service, law, healthcare, or another job field, our department can help you get there.
 The faculty members in PHRE work with students to hone real-world skills while developing understanding of diverse cultures and delving into questions of what it means to think and live well together.

-Comprised of seven core faculty members and a number of part-time professors, PHRE (our shorthand for the Department of Philosophy and Religious Studies) is a tight-knit community of learners and practitioners who are focused on using our scholarship to increase knowledge and sharpen professional skills, to mentor our students and each other on paths to success in work and in life.
+Comprised of five core faculty members and a number of part-time professors, PHRE (our shorthand for the Department of Philosophy and Religious Studies) is a tight-knit community of learners and practitioners who are focused on using our scholarship to increase knowledge and sharpen professional skills, to mentor our students and each other on paths to success in work and in life.

 Join our community by declaring a PHRE major or minor, or by taking one of our courses!

 Between the department’s wide variety of course offerings and its major and minor programs, PHRE can help you prepare for a career and achieve academic success by meeting requirements in the REAL Curriculum.
 Our courses and programs satisfy requirements in the area of Humanistic & Artistic Expression.
 By completing the PHRE major or one of our minors, you can hone your critical-thinking and cultural competency skills while also completing General Education requirements.